 Personal safety is everyone's responsibility.
-The following information will help you to deal with or avoid certain criminal events:
+The following information will help deter criminal activity:

-- Always be aware of your surroundings. - Know where you are going and the safest way to get there. - Walk in well-traveled, well-lit areas. - Walk with confidence. - Know where the nearest police or fire station is located. - Carry a whistle, a small key chain type flashlight, and a cellphone. - Unless you are properly trained, pepper spray or mace is not recommended. - Take special care when jogging or biking.
+- Always be aware of your surroundings. - Know where you are going and the safest way to get there. - Walk in well-traveled, well-lit areas. - Walk with confidence. - Know where the nearest police or fire station is located. - Carry a whistle, a small flashlight, pepper spray, and a cellphone. - Unless you are properly trained, pepper spray or mace is not recommended. - Take special care when jogging or biking.
 Take a friend and vary your route. - Avoid isolated areas and do not wear headphones. - Do not stand too close to a driver when asking for directions. - If you are being followed, show that you are suspicious.
 Turn your head and look. - If someone is following you on foot, change directions.